Link to your media artifact(s) giving background on the issue:

 These set up the PROBLEM, but not the solution.

 WHEREAS....
-5% of Detroit fourth-grade students scored at or above proficient reading levels compared with 35% nationwide for public schools.
+5% of Detroit fourth-grade students scored at or above proficient reading levels compared with 35% nationwide for public schools and 28% nationwide for large city public schools.

 WHEREAS....
-7% of Detroit eighth-grade students scored at or above proficient reading levels compared with 35% nationwide for public schools.
+5% of Detroit fourth-grade students scored at or above proficient reading levels compared with 78% for Grosse Pointe in 2016-2017.

 WHEREAS....
-Districts with similar characteristics have seen improvement, yet Detroit’s scores have seen no improvement or declined.
+Large cities have seen an improvement of 9 points on the NAEP exam from 2003-2017, yet Detroit’s scores have seen no improvement or declined.

 These describe in detail, the solution you are proposing (not the problem itself; those should go in the "Whereas" clauses above).